 Alaskan Malamutes are one of the oldest dog breeds in the world, so they are known to be fairly healthy and robust.
 However, like all dogs, they are prone to developing certain health issues.
 For peace of mind, always purchase an Alaskan Malamute puppy from a licensed breeder to ensure they have been well cared for and appropriately socialized.
 Your breeder will also be able to perform tests to detect any underlying health concerns.
 These can include:

 - Polyneuropathy DNA Test

-Alaskan Malamute may not be an excellent choice for people with small children or toddlers because they might be knocked over when they get too excited or playful.
-It can result in injuries and can scare both the dog and the young child.
-It is highly suggested that any activities between an Alaskan Malamute and a young child should always be well-supervised by an adult.
+Alaskan Malamutes are not a great choice for people with small children or toddlers because they might be knocked over when these dogs get too excited or playful.
+Remember that all interactions between a child and a dog should be supervised to ensure no one gets injured.